This is a bit of a sudden question. Hong Kong fried noodles are delicious, right? They're the same all over the country, right? [Miyagi Prefecture]

 As mentioned above, "Hong Kong Yakisoba" is "instant noodles with the surface of the fried noodles already seasoned with sauce."
 The only extras included are "toppings (sesame and green laver)" and nothing else

-From here on, I'll be sharing my own thoughts on the taste, but as for the taste... how can I put it...
-I've loved eating it since I was a child, so "Hong Kong Yakisoba" tastes like "Hong Kong."
-When I was a child, I would always think while eating it, "This flavor, which I've never tasted in Japan, must be a taste unique to overseas (Hong Kong) ."
-It's like it has a spicy kick, or some kind of strange seasoning... but it's addictive, and it doesn't go well with white rice, and I personally can't imagine adding any ingredients; it tastes best just cooked as is, with the noodles alone!
-Something like that.
+From here on, these are the author's own impressions, but as for the taste... how should I put it...
+I've loved eating it since I was a child, so for me, "Hong Kong fried noodles" is the taste of "Hong Kong."
+When I was a child, I always thought while eating it,"This flavor, which I've never tasted in Japan, must be a unique taste from overseas (Hong Kong)."
+It's like it's spicy, or like some kind of seasoning I can't quite identify... but it's an addictive taste, it doesn't go well with white rice, and personally, I can't imagine adding any ingredients, it tastes best when cooked with just the noodles!

 Hmm...
 I guess those reading this who have never tried it won't understand, right?
 But I think fans of "Hong Kong Yakisoba" will probably be able to relate